ELECTRONIC SPRING AND CONNECTOR ALLOYS - ALLOY 174 / BRUSH® 60 ALLOY

 COPPER BERYLLIUM ALLOY 174

-Alloy 174, a mill hardened copper beryllium strip material, improves the performance of automotive, appliance and telecom connector applications.
+Alloy 174, a mill hardened copper beryllium strip material, improves the performance of automotive, appliance, medical and telecom connector applications.
 Alloy 174 features twice the electrical conductivity of brass, has a high repetitive cycle life and is easily formed into complex shapes.

 This alloy is available with tin coatings or with precious metal inlays and even when miniaturized will maintain the spring force to provide a reliable contact.
 Alloy 174 is used for automotive terminals, spring contacts for switches and relays, and connectors for appliances and consumer electronics.